benmvp/slides/2019/cssconfeu/webdev.md

 </div>

 NOTES:
+- No way of easily knowing what the browser was rendering
+  * Or even what classes were being applied
-- When I would have sizing, layout or z-index issues
+  * Compound that with sizing, layout or z-index issues
+- Would throw dummy background or border colors
+  * Just to see if a CSS class was being applied
-  * Would throw dummy background or border to get a sense of bounding boxes
+  * Or a sense of bounding boxes
   * Kind of like the `console.log` of CSS
-- No way of knowing what the browser was rendering
-  * Or even what classes were being applied
 - And of course when testing or debugging had to...
   * Make change
   * Save
   * Reload browser
   * See result
+  * Scratch my head
+  * Wish StackOverlay existed
+  * Repeat...

 /////
 <!-- .slide: data-background="url(../../img/webdev/rodolfo-mari-81201-unsplash.jpg) no-repeat center" data-background-size="cover" -->